symfony-si/symfony-docs-sl/book/security.rst

 Utilities
 ---------

-.. versionadded:: 2.2
-    The ``StringUtils`` and ``SecureRandom`` classes were added in Symfony 2.2

-The Symfony Security Component comes with a collection of nice utilities related to security.
+The Symfony Security component comes with a collection of nice utilities related to security.
 These utilities are used by Symfony, but you should also use them if you want to solve the problem they address.